 Act Now for the Arctic Ocean

-The loss of Arctic ice is resulting in increased industrial activity and new shipping routes.
-Commercial and cruise ship traffic contributes high levels of climate pollutants and emissions that are damaging to human health, harmful marine discharges, disturbance from underwater noise, plastic litter, as well as an increased risk of accidents, spills and loss of life in waters that are poorly charted and difficult to navigate.
+The loss of Arctic sea ice is also resulting in increased industrial activity and new shipping routes.
+Commercial and cruise ship traffic produces high levels of climate pollutants and emissions that are damaging to human health, marine discharges that are harmful to wildlife and disturbance from underwater noise.
+With increased traffic also comes increased risk of accidents, oil spills and loss of life in remote, poorly chartered and difficult to navigate waters.

 Emissions of short-lived climate pollutants, such as black carbon, are powerful climate forcers that contribute to global heating.
-When deposited onto Arctic snow and ice, black carbon increases the snow and ice melt, exposing darker, less reflective land and water, accelerating warming even further as the heat from the sun is absorbed.
-Reducing emissions of short-lived climate pollutants could help to reduce the rate of climate change and is critical to meeting long-term climate goals.
+Black carbon particles settling in the Arctic, increase the snow and ice melt, reduce reflectivity and accelerate warming.
+Reducing emissions of short-lived climate pollutants will help to reduce the rate of climate change and is critical to meeting long-term climate goals.

-As shipping in and near the Arctic grows, the use of heavy oil-based fuels which emit high levels of black carbon will contribute to the disintegration and collapse of Arctic ice, however, switching to cleaner fuels, utilizing diesel particulate filters, and using alternative forms of propulsion are possible today and will significantly reduce black carbon emissions.
+As Arctic shipping grows, the use of heavy oil-based fuels which emit high levels of black carbon will contribute to the disintegration and collapse of Arctic ice.
+Switching to cleaner fuels and using diesel particulate filters, or alternative forms of propulsion are possible today and will significantly reduce black carbon emissions.

-Halving of greenhouse gas (CO2) emissions from ships by 2030 is necessary to respond to the climate crisis and keep global heating below 1.5oC.
-Efforts to reduce all greenhouse gas emissions arising from ships must meet this challenge.
+Reducing greenhouse gas emissions from ships by half by 2030 is essential to respond to the climate crisis and keep global heating below 1.5°C. Efforts to reduce all greenhouse gas emissions arising from ships must meet this challenge.

 - urgent action to halve ship climate impacts by 2030,

-- an immediate switch to cleaner fuels to significantly cut ship black carbon emissions in and near the Arctic, and
+- an immediate switch to distillate or cleaner non-fossil fuels to cut ship black carbon emissions,

 - a ban on the use of scrubbers.